kousikr26/quick-reply/README.md

 # quick-reply

-Web Whatsapp has no default shortcuts for replying to messages and using the mouse is too much of a pain
+Web Whatsapp has no default shortcuts for replying to messages.

-This extension repurposes keyboard shortcuts for easy reply functionality It also adds a emoji bar.
+This extension repurposes keyboard shortcuts for easy reply functionality

+It also adds an emoji bar.

 Alt +<0-9> is each repurposed to an emoji

-Emoji bar (in order from 1 to 0):
+Default emojis (in order from 1 to 0):

-1   2  3  4  5  6  7  8  9  0

 😂 ❤️ 🙂 😢 😏 🥺 🥳 😘 😊 🤤

 ### Default :
  - **Alt + Q** to reply to a received message (Pressing repeatedly cycles through previous messages in the stack)